japila-books/spark-sql-internals/docs/logical-analysis-rules/FindDataSourceTable.md

-# FindDataSourceTable Logical Evaluation Rule -- Resolving UnresolvedCatalogRelations
+# FindDataSourceTable Logical Evaluation Rule

 `FindDataSourceTable` is a catalyst/Rule.md[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.